 It’s not just me getting the sale.
 It’s me thinking outside of the box and we’ll continue the relationship going forward.

 If I know that we have some coming in or that I know if some customers have already bought a certain amount or it’s a different size, then I’m aware of it.
 I know what sizes of each item are being bought and what types.
-I’m aware of what customers are buying so that I’m helping this guy but not hurting others by making sure that everyone is covered.
+I’m aware of what customers are buying so I’m helping this guy but not hurting others by making sure that everyone is covered.

 DC: What would you say that you want customers to know about the kind of interaction that they will have when they go into an Aramsco branch?